caleb-wo/WeatherApp/README.md

 - **[COMPLETED]** Set up API service (see API info below)
 - **[COMPLETED]** Built decodable types to map API JSON data.
 Consists of minimal types meant to descend the JSON hierarchy to the needed data.
-- **[IN PROGRESS]** Created exstension for primary API type which decodes the key data.
+- **[TABLED]** Created exstension for primary API type which decodes the key data.
 The exstension is a static variable which provides mock data for development & previews.
-- **[UP NEXT]** Main page styling
+- **[IN PROGRESS]** Main page styling
+  - Forecast Day page
+  - .popover view for settings & user preferences

 - **[UP NEXT]** Day weather data focus page
 - **[UP NEXT]** TBD.
 Whatever I want.
 I'd like to find a way to optimize or utilize SwiftData so we'll see =).